gageml/gage/tests/lib-run-config-py.md

-# Run Config
+# Python Config

-*Run configuration* is a set of values available to a run script.
-Configuration is provided by way of source code files.

-Gage modifies source code files for a run to provide alternative configuration.
+Python run config is configuration defined in a Python module.
+Gage can read and write configuration for Python modules while preserving comments and whitespace.

 Consider a script `hello.py`.